 Nearly 100 people injured after train derails in Egypt

-Ninety-seven people were injured on Sunday when some train carriages derailed in Egypt's Qalioubia province north of Cairo, the health ministry said in a statement.
+Ninety-seven people were injured on Sunday when four train carriages derailed in Egypt's Qalioubia province north of Cairo, the health ministry said in a statement.

-More than 50 ambulances rushed to the site and moved the injured to three hospitals in the province, it said.
+Two security sources and local media reported that several people had been killed in the accident, but there was no official confirmation.

-Some local media reports said some people had been killed in the accident.
+More than 50 ambulances took the injured to three hospitals in the province, the health ministry said.

 - China, US pledge climate change commitment